soumyaDghosh/menukaran/README.md

 Create and Install dekstop folders manually.

-> The word MenuKaran, is a mix of two words, Menu is English and 'Karan' in Sanskrit means to do something
+> The word MenuKaran, is a mix of two words, Menu is in English and 'Karan' in Sanskrit means to do something

 ## Features